Team Check-in/Registration will be through GotSoccer prior to the designated cut off date listed on the web site.

-If application is accepted then teams acknowledge that their payment will be deposited upon acceptance and if payment is refused, application may be revoked, and teams acknowledge that 1) Payment must be made prior to acceptance, applications may not be considered until payments are received.
-2) Application must be reviewed by tournament directors before team is accepted.
-3) Submitting an application does not guarantee acceptance 4) If application is not accepted team will receive a full refund and a letter of notification, but 5) Once accepted no refunds are allowed.
+If the application is accepted then teams acknowledge that their payment will be deposited upon acceptance and if payment is refused, the application may be revoked, and teams acknowledge that 1) Payment must be made prior to acceptance, applications may not be considered until payments are received.
+2) The application must be reviewed by tournament directors before the team is accepted.
+3) Submitting an application does not guarantee acceptance 4) If the application is not accepted team will receive a full refund and a letter of notification, but 5) Once accepted no refunds are allowed.

 VII.
 ESTABLISHING THE DIVISIONS AND RULES FOR ADVANCEMENT

-Divisions will be placed at the discretion of the tournament committee.
+Teams will be placed in divisions at the discretion of the tournament committee.